Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Experimental Setup

 An evaluation of the histogram-based adaptation approach against full fine-tuning, linear probing, and adapter methods is presented in this section.
-Initially, HPT is compared with adapters since both belong to the same additive category.
-The Audio Spectrogram Transformer (AST) \cite{gong2021ast} (built upon a Vision Transformer (ViT) \cite{touvron2021training} with 86M parameters) which is pre-trained on ImageNet \cite{deng2009imagenet} and AudioSet \cite{gemmeke2017audio} is used.
+The Audio Spectrogram Transformer (AST) \cite{gong2021ast} (built upon a Vision Transformer (ViT) \cite{touvron2021training}) which is pre-trained on ImageNet \cite{deng2009imagenet} and AudioSet \cite{gemmeke2017audio} is used.
 Experiments were conducted on three passive sonar datasets: ShipsEar \cite{SANTOSDOMINGUEZ201664}, DeepShip \cite{IRFAN2021115270}, and vessel type underwater acoustic data (VTUAD) \cite{Domingos2022}.
+For ShipsEar and DeepShip, recordings (89 for ShipsEar; 609 for DeepShip) were resampled to 16 kHz and segmented into non-overlapping 5-second examples, yielding 2,194 segments for ShipsEar and 33,770 segments for DeepShip.
+The segments are then partitioned by recording into 70\% train, 10\% validation, and 20\% test splits such that all segments from any recording remain in the same partition.
+VTUAD provides 175,965 32 kHz 1-second examples with predefined splits.
+Each input signal is transformed into a 128-dimensional log Mel-frequency spectrogram \cite{kong2019weakly} with a window length of 2048 and a hop length of 512.

+Also, two active sonar datasets were evaluated: Watertank and Turntable \cite{singh2021marine}.
+In Watertank, diverse objects (e.g., bottles, cans, tires, valves) were placed on a tank floor while the forward looking sonar (FLS) captured them from multiple viewpoints.
+In Turntable, the sensor was fixed and objects were rotated to span a full 360° aspect.
+Each dataset consists of single-channel 96 by 96 pixels with values normalized between [0,1]; Watertank has 11 classes with splits 1838/394/395 (train/val/test), and Turntable has 12 classes with splits 1349/156/645.
+Following the original paper \cite{singh2021marine}, the training-split mean is subtracted per-sample for normalization and the data augmentation is applied with random shifts up to 10\% and horizontal flips with probability 0.5.

-Input is a 128-dimensional log Mel-frequency spectrogram \cite{kong2019weakly} with a window length of 2048 and a hop length of 512.
-The learning rate is set to \(1e-5\) for full fine-tuning and \(1e-3\) for all other methods.
+For passive and active sonar experiments, the learning rate is set to \(1e^{-5}\) for full fine-tuning and \(1e^{-3}\) for all other methods.
 The optimizer is AdamW and the batch size is 64 for ShipsEar and DeepShip, and 256 for VTUAD.
+The batch size is set to 32 for Watertank and Turntable.
 The maximum epoch number is set to 200 and early stopping is implemented to stop training if there is no improvement in the validation loss after 20 epochs.
 The reported accuracies are based on the unseen test split.
 Mean accuracy (\%) along with standard deviations (subscripted) from three runs of random initialization are reported.
 The histogram convolutional layers use PyTorch’s default initialization (Kaiming method), while the adapters are zero-initialized.
 Experiments were completed on an A100 GPU.